npezzotti/flask-dogstatsd-kubernetes/README.md

 ## Flask Application
 1. From `kubernetes`, run `kubectl apply -f flask-dogstatsd`
 2. Make requests to the server: `curl $(minikube ip):30002`

+### Testing HPA

+Decrease the frequency of requests by editing the `sleep` duration in curl container command: `["-c", "while [ true ]; do sleep 2; curl http://127.0.0.1:80; done"]`.
+After reapplying the `flask-dogstatsd-deployment.yaml`, the HPA should scale the deployment to three replicas.